chochain/nanoJVM/docs/java_inst_set.md

 # JVM instruction set

+JVM instructions are mainly divided into:
+* constants to operand stack instructions,
+* local variable table to operand stack instructions,
+* operand stack to local variable table instructions,
+* push the array specified index of the array to the operand stack instruction, and
+* operate The number stack is stored in the array designated index instruction,
+* operand stack other related instructions,
+* operation related instructions,
+* conditional transfer instructions,
+* class and array instructions and other instructions.

-It can be seen that the instruction operand type at the beginning of i is integer type, the instruction operand type at the beginning of l is long type, the instruction operand type at the beginning of f is float type, the instruction operand type at the beginning of d is double, and the instruction operand type at the beginning of a The instruction operand type is a reference type (reference).
+The instruction operand type at the beginning of i is integer type, the instruction operand type at the beginning of l is long type, the instruction operand type at the beginning of f is float type, the instruction operand type at the beginning of d is double, and the instruction operand type at the beginning of a Is the reference type (reference).
+Load instructions load data from the local variable table to the operand stack, and store instructions store data from the operand stack to the local variable table.
+The other instructions are mainly used for the operand stack.

 ## Operand stack (operand stack) related
 ### Constant to operand stack